SheenaShahangian/CS601_HW1_Shahangian/README.md

 I've attempted to add some new features beyond the standard requirements listed in the rubric.
 These include:
 * hyperlinked images
-* using <section> to create sections within a page that makes for more organized code.
+* using the section tag to create sections within a page that makes for more organized code.
-* using <header>, <main>, and <footer> to increase my website's accessibility for those who use screen readers.
+* using the header, main, and footer tags to increase my website's accessibility for those who use screen readers.
-* using <article> to represent self-contained elements within my shop page, specifically for each print that can be purchased.
+* using the article tag to represent self-contained elements within my shop page, specifically for each print that can be purchased.
 * making the entire article for a shop item hyperlinked.
 * incorporating buttons throughout to make navigation through the website's content more clear.
 * use of additional imagery than the required amount to make each page visually appealing.